 Just like Powercolor, Sapphire, and MSI, ASUS has not shared any information on the actual MSRP of this Strix.
 But, based on Strix history, we can assume that this variant is the most expensive RX 6650 XT.

-So, expect a price closer to $500 or above that.
+So, expect a price closer to $500 or surpassing that.

 Design

-Design-wise, the Strix cooling system has not changed significantly over the years.
-However, it definitely seems exclusive with the metal-like plastic shroud surrounding the two fans on the front.
+Design-wise, the Strix cooling system has not changed substantially over the years.
+However, it definitely seems unique with the metal-like plastic shroud surrounding the two large fans on the front.

-Additionally, ASUS never disappoints with RGB, so you’ll get plenty of that with this RX 6650 XT.
+Additionally, ASUS never disappoints with RGB, so you’ll get abundant amounts of that with this vibrant RX 6650 XT.

 Performance And Overclocking Capabilities

-The advertised factory overclock is 2694 MHz, just like some of the other cards on this list.
-Although in-game, it ramps up over 2.7 GHz.
+The advertised factory overclock is 2694 MHz, just like some of the additional cards on this list.
+Although in-game, it accelerates up over 2.7 GHz.

-Overclocking is a bit of a mixed bag.
+Overclocking is a bit of a complicated bag.
 Even though this is a premium product, you probably won’t get more than 2900 MHz OC, but your mileage may vary.

 Thermals And Acoustics